raymondl5490/proton-website/README.md

 # ProtonMail website

-This is a replica of ProtonMail's website (protonmail.com), made in [Next.js][Next.js Homepage], the React Framework for Production.
+This is a replica of ProtonMail's website (protonmail.com), made in [Next.js][next.js homepage], the React Framework for Production.

+## Demo

+After each push to `develop`, [Vercel][vercel homepage] builds a demo, which becomes available at [protonmail-website-develop.vercel.app](https://protonmail-website-develop.vercel.app).

 ## Getting started